 - Is too porous to be considered acceptable as a barrier.
-A synthetic liner may not be required if the in-place permeability of the compacted subsoil is 1×10^{-9} m/sec or lower.
-The soil must contain some fraction of small particles (clay) in order to achieve a low enough permeability to be used as a liner. - Can be compacted properly at the elevation of the proposed subgrade. - Is not excessively rocky (Figure 2-1).
+A synthetic liner may not be required if the in-situ permeability of the compacted subsoil is 1 x 10-9 m/sec or lower.
+See Section 2.3.2 for more information on assessing the suitability of native soils for use as a liner material. - Can be compacted properly at the elevation of the proposed subgrade. - Is not excessively rocky (Figure 2-1).
 Because they can damage the liner, rocks larger than 100 mm should be covered with fine-grained soil or screened out and discarded.
-The rocks remaining in the soil should not be allowed to protrude above the surrounding subgrade (see Section 4.3). - Is chemically compatible with Akwaseal (see Section 2.4).
+The rocks remaining in the soil should not be allowed to protrude above the surrounding subgrade (see Section 4.3). - Is chemically compatible with Bentomat CL (see Section 2.4).

 Utilities: Underground utility lines must be located and staked.
-The pond should never be located over the right-of-way of any utilities.
+The pond should never be located over the right-of-way of any such utilities.
 Overhead utilities should also be inspected to ensure that heavy equipment will not contact power lines.